 (Consider having your student submit their timesheet on the Friday prior to the Monday deadline to give you the weekend and all of Monday to e-sign it.)

-STEP 3: Supervisors must submit their students’ signed time sheets to firstname.lastname@example.org by the Timesheet Deadline for processing.
+STEP 3: Supervisors must approve their students’ timesheets in MyLeave by the timesheet deadline for processing.

 Serving on a search committee is an important service to SPA.
 Learn more about serving on a search committee, and note that all search committee members must complete search committee training in Skillsoft prior to starting the search.